Do Drug Rehab Centers Accept Medicaid?

 What if Programs in My Area are Full?

-It’s possible that the drug rehab centers that accept Medicaid in your area are full or have limited beds.
+The drug rehab centers that accept Medicaid in your area may be full or have limited beds.
 If this is the case, do not despair.
 There are many things that you can do to ensure that you still get the help you deserve.
 Take the following steps to ensure that you get into a bed as soon as it becomes available.

 1. Call every day to check on the availability of beds.